Web-learning/Web-learning/README.md

 ### Weblearning - putting the WE back into into the web

 Welcome to weblearning on GitHub.
-This is where we publish and collaborate (primarily) on the code for the Open Umbrella .
+This is where (well I at the moment) attempt to publish and collaborate (primarily) on the Open Umbrella .

 # How to contribute?
 There are many ways.
 They will reveal themselves as you begin your journey.
 But the best pace to start is [https://weblearning.co.za/umbrella/](Open Umbrella)